memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 ---
-title: "Using the GDB Python API with PyPi Packages"
+title: "Using Python PyPi packages with GDB scripts"
+description: "How to setup GDB and Python to use PyPi packages with GDB Python scripts"
 author: tyler
 ---